 You don’t have to be a single mum for long to experience societal stigmas.
 You may gradually notice chinks of negativity linked to your social standing.
-That society is designed for clichéd family units to which you no longer belong.
+That society is designed for clichéd family units you no longer belong to.
 Potential employers become discriminatory.
 Banks and rental agencies become hesitant.
 Social invites dry-up and married friends slink away.

 Is it that by being the female half of a relationship breakdown, we are being placed on the periphery of society?
 Yep, archaic single mum stereotyping is a real thing.

-Yet, take a look at the facts and you’ll see that single mums are far from this preconceived typecast.
-In fact, many single mums are remarkable women with a strength, determination and capability unrivalled by any other group in society.
+Yet, look at the facts; you’ll see that single mums are far from this preconceived typecast.
+Many single mums are remarkable women with strength, determination and capability unrivalled by any other social group.